Everything you need to know about SIBO.

 Then we seem to go from this experience directly into agony about watching other people eat potatoes without giving a damn, or going out for a coffee and pouring a splash of milk in it without worrying about the impact of the dairy, or cooking without checking the spice label for garlic, or shopping at the grocery store without spending $12,938.00 and six hours choosing what to get.

-This experience is generally followed up with avoiding people and social situations in general to avoid trying to decipher the 2.5 things on a dinner menu that are safe for you to eat, and to avoid the question of, "Why so restricted?"
+This experience is generally followed up with avoiding people and social situations to avoid trying to decipher the 2.5 things on a dinner menu that are safe for you to eat, and to avoid the question of, "Why so restricted?"

 "Oh, you know, just this crazy bacterial overgrowth thing..."
 (Not a fan favourite for dinner table topics of conversations - Especially when it's about your own body.
 I FEEL YOU.)